email print share on Facebook share on Twitter share on LinkedIn share on reddit pin on Pinterest

 recensione

-scheda film] as the inaugural winner of the section.
+as the inaugural winner of the section.
 The new European Glitch competition aims to uplift films bringing a new perspective and creating a productive disruption in European identity and European documentary film.
-The jury called attention to the touching mother and daughter relationship and the film's ability to capture the current political context both in Georgia as well as Europe more broadly with its subject of commercial surrogacy in Tbilisi.
+The jury called attention to the touching mother-daughter relationship and the film's ability to capture the current political context both in Georgia and in Europe more broadly with its subject of commercial surrogacy in Tbilisi.

 Slovakia and Czechia for Human Rights Award